badeend/WASI-Networking/standard/network/Draft.md

 - Should Windows implementations try to emulate UNIX behaviour by setting SO_EXCLUSIVEADDRUSE by default?
 - iovec lengths are encoded as `usize` fields in UNIX, but `u32` in Windows regardless of OS-bitness.
 Similarly, the number of bytes read in the return value of recv is a `ssize` on UNIX, but `u32` on Windows.
 Could be solved by silently capping the buffers at ssize::MAX before passing them to the native syscall?
 - This proposal doesn't mention (yet) how a wasm module should get a hold of the capability handles (IpAddressResolver, UdpCapableNetwork, TcpCapableNetwork).
+- Move scope_id out of Ipv6SocketAddress and into Ipv6Address?
+It seems logical that wherever the IPv6 address flows, the scope_id should flow too.
+This is the way Java and .NET have implemented it.
 - Also, see the TODO comments sprinkled throughout the code below.

 ## Proposal spec